Conservative Judaism and homosexuality

-Conservative Halakhah on Sexual Orientation
+Conservative Halakha on sexual orientation

 In Conservative Judaism, the Committee on Jewish Law and Standards (CJLS) of the Rabbinical Assembly makes the movement's decisions concerning Jewish law.
-The CJLS consistently refused to pass several proposed takkanot concerning the Levitical prohibitions on male-male anal sex, but also on all forms of homosexual intimacy in general.
+The CJLS consistently refused to pass several proposed takkanot concerning the Levitical prohibitions on male-male anal sex, but also on all forms of homosexual intimacy, in general.
 In 1992, the CJLS action affirmed its traditional prohibition on homosexual conduct, blessing same-sex unions, and ordaining openly gay, bisexual, and lesbian clergy.
 However, these prohibitions grew increasingly controversial within the Conservative movement.
-Regarding ordination, a major criticism for LGBT ordination is not that members of the LGBT movement are not decent individuals.
-Rather, a widely held view is that Rabbis must be an example for the community, and it would be in direct opposition to the prohibition of gay sex to ordain someone who violates that Jewish law.
+Regarding ordination, a major criticism of the ordination of LGBTQ individuals is that interpretations of Jewish law prohibit gay sex, and rabbis are held as examples of following Jewish law.

 A variety of liberal proposals had been brought forth in the non-Orthodox community, including some by Rabbinical Assembly rabbis.
-Some argued that a change in Jewish understanding and law on this issue must change due to new information about the biology and genetics concerning human sexuality.
+Some argued that a change in Jewish understanding and law on this issue must take place due to new information about the biology and genetics concerning human sexuality.
 Others argued that a change was required solely on ethical grounds.
-No such papers were accepted by the CJLS, as Conservative Judaism sees itself as bound by halakhah.
+The CJLS accepted no such papers, as Conservative Judaism sees itself as bound by halakhah.

 However, these arguments were soon expanded upon within more formal halakhic responsa, one of the most prominent by Rabbi Bradley Shavit Artson.
-He used historical, sociological and ethical considerations to argue that homosexuality, as it is now understood today, was not described by the Torah, or understood by traditional rabbis.
-As such, one would be able to restrict the understanding of the Torah prohibition to cases not being considered today.
-His views were considered important, but they were not accepted, by themselves, as halakhically convincing.
-A few years later Rabbi Elliot N. Dorff used these arguments in his case for re-evaluating Conservative Judaism's stand on sexual orientation, but held that Artson's paper was insufficiently halakhically rigorous.
+He used historical, sociological, and ethical considerations to argue that homosexuality, as it is now understood today, was not described by the Torah or understood by traditional rabbis.
+As such, one could restrict the understanding of the Torah prohibition to cases not being considered today.
+His views were considered important, but they were not accepted by themselves as halakhically convincing.
+A few years later, Rabbi Elliot N. Dorff used these arguments in his case for re-evaluating Conservative Judaism's stand on sexual orientation but held that Artson's paper was insufficiently halakhically rigorous.
 Dorff studied the issue of coercion, arguing that people who were innately homosexual due to biology were not to be regarded as sinning.
-His early papers on the subject began to gain acceptance among a minority of RA rabbis, but ultimately it was made clear that the CJLS would not accept this argument as sufficient.
+His early papers on the subject began to gain acceptance among a minority of RA rabbis, but ultimately, it was made clear that the CJLS would not accept this argument as sufficient.